Basel. 13–14 October.

 Kate Smith

-Senior Director, Head of UK Protein and Cell Sciences,
+UK Head Protein And Cell Sciences,

 Ken Chow